Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :platformblock -l

-## :ratelimit
+## ratelimit
 ### At A Glance
-The `RateLimit` module protects the server from players attempting to overwhelm it with excessive packets.
+The `ratelimit` module protects the server from players attempting to overwhelm it with excessive packets.
 It enforces per-player, per-packet, and global packet rate limits, automatically banning or kicking offenders to prevent exploits and server crashes.
 Only Level 4 staff can toggle this module.

 ### How It Works